AdMarom/GroupProject1/README.md

 ## Usage

+(1) Select a category among Music, Sports, and Arts & Theatre (2) Type in a US city
+(3) Click search
+You will see eight search results with the name of the event, the date the event is taking place, and a link to the ticketmaster website to purchase tickets.
+There is also a map at the bottom of the page with pins to show where in the city the events are happening.

+Screenshots:

 Provide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: